 Earn your GED or HSED

 Earning a high school credential produces a sense of pride and accomplishment.
 It also opens doors to new and exciting opportunities for personal and professional growth.
-Working towards a GED/HSED ignites curiosity and creative thinking which can lead to meaningful employment and an increase in earning potential.
-Nicolet College’s Academic Success Center works with you, at no cost, to develop your personal education plan to help you work towards your GED/HSED.
+Nicolet College’s Academic Success Center works with you, at no cost, to develop your personal education plan to help you work toward your GED/HSED.

 Individuals with a high school diploma or GED/HSED on average make over $190 weekly earnings and have a lower unemployment rate than those who do not.

 Most employers today require at least a high school diploma or the equivalent.
 The GED and HSED are high school equivalency tests that meet this requirement.
 The GED is accepted by most employers, technical colleges and community colleges.
 However, some employers, universities and branches of the military require a High School Equivalency Diploma (HSED).